brannerchinese/Gauge_Voice_Transcription/README.md

 The original algorithm is designed for comparing two strings of characters.
 Here, I am interested in comparison not of strings but of arrays, and want to measure not single-character differences but the matching of whole, well-formed words in standard English (the usual output of voice-transcription software).
 But `difflib.SequenceMatcher` is able to operate on arrays of indivisible elements.

+---

+### Still to be done

+ * Times of day (08:30, e.g.) occasionally appear in Google Voice transcriptions and need to be handled.
+This will require adding the numbers 11 to 59 to `digit2word`.

 [end]